Frequently Asked Questions

 You will receive the first instalment upon arrival at the University of Copenhagen – expected disposal by the end of September.

-On the SUFONAMA website, you can find a list of other funding sources.
+On the SUFONAMA website, you can find a list of alternative funding sources.
 You are welcome to research other options for funding too.

 If the SUFONAMA Assessment Committee assesses your application positively, you can pay the tuition fee and join the programme without a scholarship.